The Food Dye Law Nobody Knows About

 That gap is where I live right now.
 And I think a lot of parents who care about this live there too — quietly, a little frustrated, not sure how to be heard in rooms that weren't really designed to hear them.

 I don't have a perfect answer for how to close it.
 I'm still figuring out the right meeting, the right format, the right moment.
 What I know is that stating a fact is not radical.
 Sharing a law is not an attack.
-And two years in a child's life is immense.
+And two (or four!!) years in a child's life is immense.